 Six of the eight public universities in the commonwealth work with business partners for dining service.
 UK and Murray State are the only two that do not.
 Or you can drive a few miles down the road to Berea College, an institution known for its strong connections to history and the land, to examine how an institution partners with a private business and, at the same time, is purchasing more locally sourced food as a percentage than we currently do.

 The truth is whatever path we take we will have to find ways to enhance the service we provide for a growing community that wants and deserves more options for food service.

 That will require firm management and strict oversight — something the Herald-Leader apparently doesn't believe is possible, although as a large, private business the newspaper presumably has relationships with scores of vendors it manages every day to specific performance expectations.

 The University of Kentucky, no matter what path we take, should be able to do the same thing.

 That means insisting on a fair and inclusive process.
 But it also means being willing to ask questions and going wherever the answers take us.
 It's unfortunate the Herald-Leader, which encourages necessary discourse and debate on a host of important issues, so passionately wants to discourage such a process this time.

-At issue: Nov.
+Nov.
 8 Herald-Leader editorial, "Best to keep food in the UK family; But school has set table to outsource"